On Systematic Performance of 3-D Holographic MIMO: Clarke, Kronecker, and 3GPP Models: Principles of 3-D Holographic MIMO

 where $\mathbf{\Psi} = \mathbf{H}\mathbf{H}^\dagger$ is the channel correlation matrix, $\mathrm{tr}(\cdot)$ denotes the trace operator, $\|\cdot\|_F$ is the Frobenius norm, and $\sigma_i$ are the eigenvalues of $\mathbf{\Psi}$.

 Both DOF and EDOF can be used to assess the spatial multiplexing capability of MIMO systems.
-The DOF offers a more physically intuitive interpretation, as its value corresponds to the number of independent far-field electromagnetic modes that the array can support.
-By contrast, the EDOF provides a more straightforward measure for practical arrays, since it directly represents the number of equivalent isolated antennas and is therefore more useful for capacity estimation.
-Based on this definition, the channel capacity can be approximated as~\cite{yuan2021electromagnetic}
+The DOF offers a more physically intuitive interpretation, as its value corresponds to the number of independent far-field electromagnetic modes that the array can support, which is primarily determined by the physical aperture size.
+By contrast, the EDOF provides a more practical system-level metric.
+It is highly sensitive to physical parameters such as antenna spacing; as spacing decreases, the resulting increase in spatial correlation leads to a more uneven eigenvalue distribution and a lower EDOF.
+From a communication perspective, EDOF represents the effective number of parallel data streams that can be efficiently supported.
+Although the number of RF chains often limits the number of concurrent streams in practice, the EDOF determines the quality and separability of these streams.
+A higher EDOF ensures that the system can fully utilize its available RF chains even in spatially constrained environments, directly leading to higher achievable capacity.

-where $B$ denotes the system bandwidth and $\gamma$ is the total signal to noise ratio (SNR).
-Because the diversity captured by the EDOF provides more meaningful insight for capacity estimation, the performance evaluation in the following sections will primarily focus on the EDOF and the corresponding channel capacity.
+Therefore, compared with the geometrically defined DOF, the EDOF provides a more direct and practically relevant indicator for capacity analysis.
+In this context, the channel capacity can be approximated as~\cite{yuan2021electromagnetic}

+where $B$ denotes the system bandwidth and $\gamma$ is the total signal-to-noise ratio (SNR).
+This expression highlights that increasing EDOF does not automatically guarantee proportional capacity growth.
+Although 3-D configurations enlarge the set of accessible spatial modes and thereby increase the EDOF, mutual coupling and impedance mismatch may reduce embedded radiation efficiency and the effective SNR per spatial stream.
+Consequently, the achievable capacity is governed by a trade-off between the number of usable spatial modes and the power that can be efficiently delivered to each mode.
+This physical balance between EDOF enhancement and coupling-induced efficiency loss will be examined quantitatively in Sections~III and IV.